supertorpe/mplaynet/README.md

     - broadcastAndListen(message: ArrayBuffer): Promise<Message>[]
 - Calculate latency between peers at regular intervals
 - Clock synchronization by [Cristian's algorithm](https://en.wikipedia.org/wiki/Cristian%27s_algorithm)
-- [TO DO] Stores a buffer of messages, ordered by timestamp, in case the client application needs to reproduce them
-- [TO DO] Implement the Raft consensus algorithm in order to establish a distributed authority

 ## Install and usage